 In early October, the heat in Lumbini was the worst I had in Nepal.
 It was sweltering.
 I couldn’t walk outside without feeling like I was burning.

 You only need around 4 hours to cover all the temples and birthplace of Buddha if you’re getting a rickshaw tour (I’d say you need more if you’re cycling).
-I’d start out early to avoid the heat at around 7am.
+I’d start out early to avoid the heat at around 7 am.

-Also, the temples close for lunch at 1pm and then reopen later in the day at 2/3pm until 5pm.
+Also, the temples close for lunch at 1 pm and then reopen later in the day at 2/3 pm until 5 pm.
 So, you need to decide what time of day you’d like to cover them all.

 What I thought was cool was that a lot of the rickshaws in the area were donated to Lumbini by different countries.

-What to do
+Things to do in Lumbini

 That’s why I would personally suggest spending no more than one night here as once you’ve done all the temples, there is nothing else left.

 Even the rickshaw driver told us there was nothing else worth seeing and he would charge us for anything he could!

-The birthplace of Lord Buddha and Peace Gardens
+Maya Devi Temple Lumbini, The birthplace of Lord Buddha and Peace Gardens

-This was the highlight for me on my Lumbini adventures.
-We headed here first to beat the crowds despite our rickshaw driver advising otherwise.
+This was the highlight for me of my Lumbini adventures.
+We headed there first to beat the crowds despite our rickshaw driver advising otherwise.